 The RDM is suitable for both manual and automated interaction, and for machine-to-machine interfaces for high data volume.
 The RDM is self-contained, but it can be paired with other Navigation Data Messages to enhance its functionality.
 For example, an RDM could be paired with several OPMs to exchange state vectors at critical epochs (last orbit determination, current, re-entry, etc.) or with one OEM to give the trajectory for (most of) the re-entry.
 The presence of user defined keywords allows other information to be exchanged after being specified in an ICD; ICDs are not necessary for most RDM exchanges, but are expected in some cases (especially if ODMs are to be exchanged for object position).

+navigation data messages in development

 NAVIGATION EVENTS MESSAGE

 The NEM (reference [16]) is foreseen to provide a method of exchanging a sequence of navigation related orbital events for a spacecraft or mission.
-These messages would enable the capability to handle exchanges of information not currently handled by CCSDS standard messages for the classical data types of orbit, attitude and other measurements.
+These messages would enable the capability to handle exchanges of information not currently handled by CCSDS standard messages for the classical data types of orbit, attitude, and other measurements.
 Orbital events (and more precisely predicted orbital events) constitute a major data type used in control centers for operations.
 Orbital events describe when, and possibly how, certain situations related to one (or possibly several) satellite(s) occur(s).

 Examples of typical events are: